 Live Action TV

 - Commander Perkins: The Vega Series has Vega VIII.

-- The Space Gypsy Adventures has the Galvert system with several inhabited planets differentiated simply by number.
+- The Space Gypsy Adventures has the Galvert system with at least seven inhabited planets differentiated simply by number.
 Detective Constable Bones is from Galvert VI (whose inhabitants, Bones included, all speak with suspiciously Welsh sounding accents), but the characters visit several other worlds in the system.
 Other planets such as Zenophon aren't numbered.

 - Traveller uses arbitrary numbers for the least important systems.
 For example, here's a map centered on 876-574.
 (More important systems will more usually be known by the name of their most important habitation, be it artifact, planet, moon, or asteroid belt.)

 - Warhammer 40,000 uses names like Lorne V and Kaurava IV on top of more standard titles.
 But the also tend to name a star system after its most important planet, a subsector after its most important system...

 - Tékumel was previously known as Nu Ophiuchi d or Sinistra d.